 E. canis was later confirmed in domesticated dogs in Katherine and Alice Springs in the Northern Territory and ticks carrying E. canis were recently detected in the north of South Australia.

 E. canis has not been detected in dogs that have lived in NSW for their entire lives.
-Three dogs that were brought into NSW from the Northern Territory have tested positive for E. canis and are under veterinary supervision by private veterinarians.
+Four dogs that were brought into NSW from the Northern Territory have tested positive for E. canis and are under veterinary supervision by private veterinarians.

 Ehrlichiosis is a disease spread by the brown dog tick.
 It primarily affects dogs.
 It can result in death if not properly treated.